erov/blockchain-hw6/README.md

 # UniswapV2 flashloan

 A simple implementation of `IUniswapV2Callee` that supports cycle swapping of tokens.
-In this contract and test code the following swap-cycle as hardcoded:
+In this contract and test code the following swap-cycle was hardcoded:
-`wETH -> LINK -> DAI -> wETH`, however first token (and last one too, correspondingly) can be different-way specified in test file.
+`wETH -> LINK -> DAI -> wETH`, however the first token (and the last one too, correspondingly) can be different-way specified in test file.

-This hw done in hardhat mainnet fork at block `16293919`.
-These, it was failed to complete a flashloan tokens returning (See 'Sample of Usage' output) due to a large loss occurring while flashloan was being done.
-But, I guess, there is a block which allows us to complete a flashloan (but how should we find it? :hmm:)
+This hw was being done in hardhat mainnet fork at block `16293919`.
+These, it was failed to complete a flashloan tokens returning (See 'Sample of Usage' output) due to a large loss occurring while 'flashloaning'.
+I guess, there is a block which allows us to complete a flashloan (but how should we find it? :hmm:)

 This way, there is a successful test with revert expecting down below.

 ## Preparing
 Node.js must be installed before work starting.
-Moreover, there is some modules that we need in:
+Moreover, there are some modules that we need in:
 ```
 npm install --save-dev hardhat
 npm install module '@openzeppelin/contracts'